daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

       cut -f3- \
       > http.tsv.out

-The response time datasets in the Github repository have all been processed like this.
+All the response time datasets in the Github repository have been processed like this.

-To process the headered multi-column data files into a format suitable for using with ``ks_i64`` use the following example as a guide:
+To transform the headered multi-column data files into a format suitable for input to ``ks_i64`` use the following example as a guide:

 .. sourcecode:: bash